 - Diaval's sincere dedication to helping Maleficent.
 What starts off as an obligated pledge of allegiance eventually grows into a true friendship.
 The fact that they both get to live helps.

 - Best exemplified in the scene where they enter the castle.
 Diaval complains that they'll get themselves killed.
 Maleficent snaps that he's free not to come.
 Diaval grumbles about her constant rudeness - while following her in without a second's hesitation.

 - Aurora's genuine interest and lack of fear towards Maleficent also counts.
 Maleficent cuts a truly intimidating figure and Aurora is barely even phased.
 Her claiming that she always knew Maleficent was there helping her is extremely sweet.

 - As Maleficent is healing a damaged tree, a young Aurora fearlessly approaches the terrifying figure of the wicked fairy and greets her.
 Maleficent tells her to scat, but the little princess hugs her, dissuaded by the fairy's insistent she doesn't like children.
 At her sweet demands of "Up, up!"
-Maleficent does so, then little girl proceeds to tug at the fairy's horns.
+Maleficent picks her up, and little girl proceeds to tug at the fairy's horns.
 It is adorable.